PhantomCatz/Training/Git.md

 > M a
 > ```

-This command is very useful, as you can select exactly what you want to commit at one time, and you can modify what has been staged before you commit.
+This command is useful, as you can select exactly what you want to commit at one time, and you can modify what has been staged before you commit.
 Note that you can write multiple file names after the command and reset as many files as you want.
-For example, `git reset a b c/d` will reset files `a`, `b`, and `c/d`, as the path from your working directory.
+For example, `git reset a b c/d` will remove files `a`, `b`, and `c/d` from the stage

-## Branching

-As stated before, you can make branches in Git.
-You can do this with the `git branch NAME` command, to create a branch with the name `NAME`.
-Note that adding a name is necessary.

-This command creates a branch based off of your current commit.
-As you have read, this means that it has all of the commits up to and including your latest commit.
-However, it will not be changed when another branch makes additional changes.

-Run `git branch branch2`.
-This will make a new branch called `branch2` off of your last commit.
-If it ran successfully, then there should be no output.

-Get your status.
-Note that, although you have created the branch, you are still on the `main` branch.
-You have to switch to the branch first.

-You can do so by using `git checkout branch2`.
-The command `checkout` changes the files in your workspace to match that of the branch you are switching to.

 ## Cloning

-You know how to make your own repository, but what if you want to use the team's?
+You know how to make your own repository, but what if you want to use one that already exists?
 You can do so by *cloning* it.
 Git by itself cannot share files, but by using a host site like GitHub, we can share a single repository across the whole team.

 To clone a Git repository from GitHub: